File: Program.cs

 .WaitFor(db);

-// Works well for local development and Aspire-based testing, but doesn't support seeding
+// Works well for local development and Aspire-based testing of queries, but .ingest

 """